Bre-Wonder/pokemon-project/README.md

 HTML | CSS | Javascript | jQuery | Bootstrap

 ### How to start up this project?
+This project is composed of a few simples files.
+It has an HTML, CSS, and Javascript file, `script.js`.
+It begins with these files and nesting them neatly.
+The project is developed by creating a for each loop over the data ojects of the different Pokémon charaters.
+There are are also styles carried through the Bootstrap libray and the use of modals for pop up details.

 ### API Used:
 Pokemon API (https://pokeapi.co/api/v2/pokemon/?limit=150)